mjknj18/Hawaii-Climate-Analysis/README.md

 #### Dynamic Routes

 1. Given a start date, what are the maximum, minimum, and average temperatures for all dates on and beyond that date?
-2. Given a set of start and end date, what are the maximum, minimum, and average temperatures for those dates and all in-between?
+2. Given a set of start and end dates, what are the maximum, minimum, and average temperatures for those dates and all in-between?

 ## Datasets